pilotgeraldb/enumerablejs/docs/index.md

 ## How to use

-On any native javascript array, simply call asEnumerable() followed by subsequent calls to any of the methods outlined in this documentation.
+On any native javascript array or string, simply call asEnumerable() followed by subsequent calls to any of the methods outlined in this documentation.

 The main type for enumerablejs is `Enumerable`.
 It exposes linq style methods for use on javascript arrays.